meta-craft/auth0-mailchimp-export/README.md

 [![Auth0 Extensions](http://cdn.auth0.com/extensions/assets/badge.svg)](https://sandbox.it.auth0.com/api/run/auth0-extensions/extensions-badge?webtask_no_cache=1)

-This extension allows Auth0 Customers to synchronize their Auth0 User base (those that have an email) with a MailChimp List.
+This extension fork allows Auth0 customers to synchronize their Auth0 userbase (those that have an email address, and one that is verified) with a MailChimp list.

 From within MailChimp, it is then possible to leverage all the benefits of marketing emails, automated messages and targeted campaigns.

 More than 14 million people and businesses around the world use MailChimp.
 The MailChimp features and integrations allow you to send marketing emails, automated messages, and targeted campaigns.
 And the detailed reports help you keep improving over time.

-For further information on MailChimp - please see https://mailchimp.com/about/ This extension was inspired by this [mailchimp forum post](https://auth0.com/forum/t/synching-auth0-users-to-mailchimp/831) by Eugenio.
+For further information on MailChimp, please see https://mailchimp.com/about/ This extension was inspired by this [mailchimp forum post](https://auth0.com/forum/t/synching-auth0-users-to-mailchimp/831) by Eugenio.

 ## TODO